 General.
-The Class M Debt Notes may be issued with original issue discount ("OID") for U.S. federal income tax purposes depending on their "issue price."
-Treasury Regulations governing contingent payment debt instruments (the "CPDI Regulations") do not adequately address certain issues relevant to, and in some instances provide that they are not applicable to, securities similar to the Class M Debt Notes.
-Accordingly, as described in more detail below, Fannie Mae intends to take the position that the Class M Debt Notes are not subject to the CPDI Regulations and that the stated interest on the Class M Debt Notes is Qualified Stated Interest (as defined below).
-Payments of stated interest on the Class M Debt Notes that are considered Qualified Stated Interest will be taxable as ordinary income to U.S. Persons at the time that such payments are accrued or received in accordance with the Holder's regular method of accounting for U.S. federal income tax purposes.
-As described in more detail below, in the event of a principal write-down or reduction in interest entitlement, or if the Class M Debt Notes are otherwise treated as being issued with OID, Fannie Mae intends to accrue OID and otherwise to account for tax items (other than Qualified Stated Interest) relating to such Class M Debt Notes in accordance with the principles of Section 1272(a)(6) of the Code.
+Each Class of Notes is expected to have an "issue price" equal to its original Class Principal Balance and therefore, taking into account the assumptions below, no Class of Notes is expected to be issued with original issue discount ("OID") for U.S. federal income tax purposes.
+Treasury Regulations governing contingent payment debt instruments (the "CPDI Regulations") do not adequately address certain issues relevant to, and in some instances provide that they are not applicable to, securities similar to the Notes.
+Accordingly, as described in more detail below, Fannie Mae intends to take the position that the Notes are not subject to the CPDI Regulations and that the stated interest on the Notes is Qualified Stated Interest (as defined below).
+Payments of stated interest on the Notes that are considered Qualified Stated Interest will be taxable as ordinary income to U.S. Persons at the time that such payments are accrued or received in accordance with the Holder's regular method of accounting for U.S. federal income tax purposes.
+As described in more detail below, in the event of a principal write-down or reduction in interest entitlement, or if the Notes are otherwise treated as being issued with OID, Fannie Mae intends to accrue OID and otherwise to account for tax items (other than Qualified Stated Interest) relating to such Notes in accordance with the principles of Section 1272(a)(6) of the Code.

 Application of CPDI Regulations.
-Neither the Code nor applicable Treasury Regulations address how to accrue income, including OID, taking into account the effect of any principal write-downs or reductions in interest entitlement, for debt obligations with the characteristics of the Class M Debt Notes.
+Neither the Code nor applicable Treasury Regulations address how to accrue income, including OID, taking into account the effect of any principal write-downs or reductions in interest entitlement, for debt obligations with the characteristics of the Notes.
 The CPDI Regulations generally apply to debt instruments in which the amount of a payment under the instrument is subject to one or more contingencies that are neither remote nor incidental at the time the debt instruments are issued.
-As of the date of this Prospectus, Fannie Mae believes that the likelihood of a reduction in the principal balance of the Class M Debt Notes due to a Credit Event or Modification Event or a reduction in the interest entitlement of the Class M Debt Notes due to a Modification Event is remote.
-Accordingly, Fannie Mae also believes that the possibility of receipt of any Projected Recovery Amount by the Class M Debt Notes is remote because such amounts apply only to Notes that have been written down.
-Thus, Fannie Mae intends to take the position that the Class M Debt Notes are not subject to the CPDI Regulations.
-Fannie Mae's position that the Class M Debt Notes are not subject to the CPDI Regulations is binding on Holders unless they disclose their contrary positions to the IRS in the manner required by the applicable Treasury Regulations.
+As of the date of this Prospectus, Fannie Mae believes that the likelihood of a reduction in the principal balance of the Notes due to a Credit Event or Modification Event or a reduction in the interest entitlement of the Notes due to a Modification Event is remote.
+Accordingly, Fannie Mae also believes that the possibility of receipt of any Projected Recovery Amount or Liquidation Recovery Amount is remote because such amounts apply only to Written-down Notes.
+Thus, Fannie Mae intends to take the position that the Notes are not subject to the CPDI Regulations.
+Fannie Mae's position that the Notes are not subject to the CPDI Regulations.
+Fannie Mae's position to the IRS in the manner required by the applicable Treasury Regulations.

-The IRS could disagree and require Holders of the Class M Debt Notes to accrue interest and OID pursuant to the CPDI Regulations or under a different tax accounting regime.
+The IRS could disagree and require Holders of the Notes to accrue interest and OID pursuant to the CPDI Regulations or under a different tax accounting regime.
 In that event, the amount, timing and character of the income recognized by a Holder of a Note could be materially different from what is described below.
+See "-

-See "- Possible Alternate Treatment; Deemed Reissuance" below.
+Possible Alternate Treatment; Deemed Reissuance" below.